-An overview of the application process for chemistry summer research at Carleton in 2015, including application procedures and specifics on research opportunities, will be provided here at a later date.
-Our application process begins with our Summer Research Recruiting Seminar on Friday, January 23, 2015, at 3:30 p.m.
+An overview of the application process for chemistry summer research at Carleton in 2016, including application procedures and specifics on research opportunities, can be found here at a later date.
+Our application process begins with our Summer Research Recruiting Seminar on Friday, January 29, 2016, at 3:30 p.m.
 At the seminar, faculty planning on hiring student research colleagues will provide brief descriptions of their research.

 There are literally hundreds of undergraduate research opportunities at various colleges and universities throughout the country.
 Many of these are open to general application from any undergraduate, even if you are not enrolled at their institution.
 The range of research areas in also enormous.
 If you have a specific research interest, it is very likely that a research opportunity exists that you are eligible to apply for.
 Check out some of the links listed below to begin your search.
 There are also paper copies of many announcements posted outside the Chemistry Department office on the bulletin board across from Mudd 165.

 - National Science Foundation Research Experiences for Undergraduates Sites

 - American Chemical Society Listing of Research Experiences, Internships, and Co-ops in Chemistry and Related Fields

 - CIRRUS, Chemistry Internet Resource for Research by Undergraduate Students